Director telephone system: The London director area

 The rotary system had been proposed for London by Bell (Western Electric) engineers, who had developed the panel and rotary systems in the 1900s; manufactured in the United States and Europe respectively.
 The panel system with large switches was more suitable for a densely populated area like New York, and with outer areas of London having smaller exchanges they had proposed the rotary system (initially to be manufactured in Antwerp) for London.
 However the director system had the advantage of using equipment items similar to the SXS exchanges being used in smaller British cities and towns, and would be manufactured in Britain from the outset.
 It was also possible to convert a local SXS exchange to a director exchange.

 While a director area had a maximum of 648 exchange names (8 × 9 × 9), in practice some numbers do not have a usable name equivalent; unusable ABC digits would be 688 (MUTt or MUVver?) or 555.
 London was running out of usable names with 350 exchanges by 1965; this was one reason for the change to all-figure dialling in 1966.
 This problem was sidestepped to some degree by using otherwise unusable codes to give access to the fringe non-director exchanges from the director area.
 For example, in London callers to South Mimms were told to dial SM6 followed by the four-digit South Mimms number; callers to Uxbridge numbers were told to dial UX followed by the five-digit Uxbridge number.
 In this latter case the first digit of the Uxbridge number rotated the BC switch of the director and was absorbed in specifying the translation; the last digit of the translation then regenerated the first digit of the Uxbridge number.

+New York telephone numbers went from 3L & 4N (1920) to 2L & 5N (1930), which increased the number of usable exchange names (see seven-digit dialling).
+This did not happen in the United Kingdom, but 1920s and 1930s novels by Agatha Christie sometimes quote London telephone numbers as 2L & 5N, e.g. in “The Pale Horse” (1961) Lady Hesketh-Dubois’s number is GRosvenor 64578 (Ch 2 p28), Mark has FLaxman 73841 (Ch 4 p47), and Ginger has CApricorn 35987 (Ch 11 p121).
+So does Ngaio Marsh; Roderick Alleyn’s phone number is SLoane 84405.
+This is presumably to avoid them being the same as any real London numbers.